 - Never disagree with a grade received by a student, or say anything negative about the instructor.
 The instructor, not you, is the authority.

 - Do not guess what the teacher's expectations are.
 If your student doesn't understand an assignment, and you are unsure about the teacher's expectations, suggest the student discuss it with the instructor.

 - Never estimate grades for a student, even by implication.

 - Do not interrupt other Tutors/Advisors when they are with students.

-- Do not do any tutoring or advising outside of TIP.
+- Do not do any tutoring or coaching outside of TIP.

 - Do not bring students' papers out of TIP.

 - Do not use pagers and Instant Messaging (IM's), browse the internet or do personal communication, or projects while you are tutoring students.

 - Do not eat or drink near computers.